Porridge is good for you!

 Oats contain a fibre that contains beta-glucan which has been shown to lower blood cholesterol and slow down carbohydrate uptake.
 Oats also gives us silica, a trace mineral believed to be vital for good quality skin, and contain magnesium which helps to boost energy levels.

-Flaxseeds (linseeds), Chia seeds, sesame seeds, sunflower seeds and pumpkin seeds contain high levels of dietary fibre as well as an abundance of micronutrients.
+Flaxseeds (linseeds) contain high levels of dietary fibre as well as an abundance of micronutrients.
 Flax and chia seeds are the richest plant source of essential omega-3 fats, which are essential for a healthy brain, heart, joints and immune system.

 Tip: Your stomach will not dissolve whole flax seeds – you can either grind them yourself in a food processor, coffee grinder or blender or you can buy them already ground up.
 Be aware of that ground flax seeds have a short shelf life and need to be stored in an air-tight container in the fridge.